This post contains affiliate links.

 For a short trip, the best place to stay in Bursa is in the Old Town where you’ll be in walking distance of all the major sites.

-There are also lots of hotels up in the park itself, which are more convenient for skiing but also more expensive.
-Click here to explore hotels in Uludag National Park.
+Click here to book your stay at Bursa Ipekyolu Hotel.
+There are also lots of hotels up in the park itself, which are more convenient for skiing but also more expensive – click here to check them out!

 How to Get from Bursa to Uludag National Park

 Ok, you came for the skiing so letsget to it.